Trigger webhooks for other applications

 When setting up the web service, follow these guidelines to ensure that the webhooks are triggered:

-• The service sends an HTTP/S response quickly so that OpenText Core Software Delivery Platform does not misinterpret the delay as a failure and keep retrying.
+• The service sends an HTTP/S response quickly so that the delay is not misinterpreted as a failure and keep retrying.

-• The service must return a valid HTTP/S response so that OpenText Core Software Delivery Platform does not misinterpret the response as a failure of the webhook itself.
+• The service must return a valid HTTP/S response so that the response is not misinterpreted as a failure of the webhook itself.

-To avoid potential abuse, OpenText Core Software Delivery Platform provides a protection mechanism that blocks URLs if the above guidelines are not followed.
+To avoid potential abuse, a protection mechanism is provided that blocks URLs if the above guidelines are not followed.

 Tip: Use the alm-octane-webhooks-listener tool to simulate the web service.
-For details, see Listen for OpenText Core Software Delivery Platform webhooks.
+For details, see Listen for webhooks.

 Back to top